Important Safety Information

 Tell your doctor right away about any side effect you experience.
 GAZYVA can cause side effects that may become severe or life-threatening, including:

-- Infusion Reactions: These side effects may occur during or within 24 hours of any GAZYVA infusion.
-Some infusion reactions can be serious, including, but not limited to, severe allergic reactions (anaphylaxis), acute life-threatening breathing problems, or other life-threatening infusion reactions.
+- Infusion-Related Reactions (IRRs): These side effects may occur during or within 24 hours of any GAZYVA infusion.
+Some IRRs can be serious, including, but not limited to, severe allergic reactions (anaphylaxis), acute life-threatening breathing problems, or other life-threatening IRRs.
 If you have a reaction, the infusion is either slowed or stopped until your symptoms are resolved.
 Most patients are able to complete infusions and receive medication again.
-However, if the infusion reaction is life threatening, the infusion of GAZYVA will be permanently stopped.
+However, if the IRR is lifethreatening, the infusion of GAZYVA will be permanently stopped.
 Your healthcare team will take steps to help lessen any side effects you may have to the infusion process.
 You may be given medicines to take before each GAZYVA treatment.
-Symptoms of infusion reactions may include: fast heartbeat, tiredness, dizziness, headache, redness of the face, nausea, chills, fever, vomiting, diarrhea, rash, high blood pressure, low blood pressure, difficulty breathing, and chest discomfort
+Symptoms of IRRs may include: fast heartbeat, tiredness, dizziness, headache, redness of the face, nausea, chills, fever, vomiting, diarrhea, rash, high blood pressure, low blood pressure, difficulty breathing, and chest discomfort

 - Tumor Lysis Syndrome (TLS): Tumor lysis syndrome, including fatal cases, has been reported in patients receiving GAZYVA.
 GAZYVA works to break down cancer cells quickly.
 As cancer cells break apart, their contents are released into the blood.
 These contents may cause damage to organs and the heart and may lead to kidney failure requiring the need for dialysis treatment.
 Your doctor may prescribe medication to help prevent TLS.
 Your doctor will also conduct regular blood tests to check for TLS.
 Symptoms of TLS may include nausea, vomiting, diarrhea, and tiredness